wahabk/Clinostat/docs/3_build_guide.md

    b) m2y pulley: push fit two bearings into the m2y pulley and add washers for now.

   **NOTE**: the tricky part here is making sure the long belt doesnt scrape the motor like step 5e,

       so remember to keep the wider part of the m2y close to the x body,

       and place 2 or 3washers between the x body and the m2y pulley.

 <img src="images/build_guide/4_x_pulley.jpg" alt="combine" width="400"/>

+TODO update m2y image

    We have now fully combined x and y bodies!